 Running a weekly pop-up isn’t viable for the long-term.
 Supply can’t meet demand, and $2 for a bagel is pricey, even for a hand-crafted bagel boiled in beer.

-Lucky for them and us, Philly Style Bagels is moving to a permanent home on Palmer Park in Fishtown.
+Lucky for them and us, Philly Style Bagels is moving to a permanent home at Palmer Park in Fishtown.
 To facilitate the move, they’re running a campaign on Indiegogo to fund the purchase of a hearth oven.
 After the move, the plan is to scale down the bagel price and expand the sandwich menu.

 Money is not the main motivator.
 Shapiro and Zilber love making bagels for people who love eating bagels.
 In fact, it’s what they would do if they won the lottery.

 Zilber summed it up by explaining that they would “rather make a great product and be part of the community than make a million dollars… I think that the only reason why we’ve been able to get as far as we have is that the people have said that they want us here.”